 Data Accessibility

-EMR systems allow authorized users to access information on patients anywhere.
-This is a huge advantage for hospitals that have several departments or practices with several locations.
-No more shuffling through paper records or waiting for them to arrive from another department.
+EMR systems grant privileged users access to information about patients anywhere.
+This is really large for hospitals that have different departments with many types of practices in different locations.
+No more shuffled paper records or waiting for another one to arrive from a department.
 Information is available at the click of a button.

-This is especially useful in emergency cases in which access to current information for the patient might make a difference between life and death care decisions.
+It works in cases of extremes, where immediate access to the current patient’s information could make a difference between life and death in what care one decides to provide.

 Challenges of Implementing EMR